davvvidy/CampMaster/README.md

 This project was inspired by the desire to create something new, completely from scratch.
 ## Contact
 Created by
-- Przemyslaw Dawidowski - @zoluch
+- Przemyslaw Dawidowski - Github/Gitlab - @davvvidy / @zoluch
-- Paweł Rutkowski - @pwrutkowski
+- Paweł Rutkowski - Github/Gitlab @pawelwrutkowski / @pwrutkowski
-- Kasia Przybylska - @Kate007
+- Kasia Przybylska - Github/Gitlab @Kateee07 / @Kate007

 Feel free to contact us!